Image of the planet Earth sitting inside a lightbulb resting on its side.

 The Role of Renewable Energies

 Currently, 30% of global energy is generated by solar, wind, and hydropower.
-Not only are these energy sources clean, they are also sustainable - their supply will never run out.
+Not only are these energy sources clean, but they are also sustainable - their supply will never run out.

 The electrification of our energy systems is key to meeting climate targets.
 Replacing old technology with electric versions, such as electric cars and heat pumps, allows us to utilise renewable energy easily and affordably.